Wonhyo: Legacy

-The International Taekwon-Do Federation pattern "Won-Hyo" is named in Wonhyo's honor.
+The International Taekwon-Do Federation teul Won-Hyo is named in Wonhyo's honor.
 This pattern consists of 28 movements.

 The World Taekwondo Federation has a Hyeong or pattern named Ilyeo for 9th Dan black belt which means the thought of the Buddhist priest of Silla Dynasty, Wonhyo.

 Wonhyo Bridge across the Han River in Seoul is named after him.

 Wonhyo Pilgrimage Project

 In 2011, retired Canadian journalist Tony MacGregor walked across the Korean Peninsula in an attempt to understand the awakening experience of Wonhyo.
 Legend says that Wonhyo walked across the peninsula in the 7th century and found enlightenment in a cave on the western side of the peninsula.
 MacGregor's journey, which involved staying at mountain monasteries and talking to monks, was the first in over 1,000 years to honor Wonhyo's accomplishment.
 A documentary film of the walk was completed and a project to establish a permanent pilgrimage trail is currently being developed.